mtulio/mtulio.labs/docs/playbooks/README.md

-# Runbooks | Home
+# Guides | Home

-This is a set of procedures to achieve specific goal, in ITSM it's called runbooks or playbooks, or sometimes How-Tos. =)
+This is a set of guides randomly organized. =)

-Those procedures are not linked with any product or company, and does not provide any warranty. **You should run it for your responsability**.
+Those procedures are not linked with any product or company, and does not provide any warranty. **You should run it for your own responsability and risks**.